Latest on negotiations for 2020 MLB season: Sco...

 - News Article

-Latest on negotiations for 2020 MLB season: Scott Boras urges players to refuse pay cuts
+Latest on negotiations for 2020 MLB season: Scott Boras slams league's refusal to play in November

 by: N/A — SNY: Metsblog 3m